Requirements and Privileges of an AROC

 are able to blow if an over voltage or short circuit occurs.

 - First of all, check that power is being supplied to the radio from the battery either through a master

-electrical switch or something similar (you'll be surprised how many people, including many red
+electrical switch or something similar (you'll be surprised how many people, including many red-faced pilots forget this!)

 - Switch the unit on.
 This is usually done by the volume knob which has an OFF detent.
 Rotate the knob